 Short Term Health Insurance or Short Term Medical (STM for short) is an affordable health insurance that is meant to bridge the gap in between traditional health coverage.
 Those who missed open enrollment and without a qualifying event in order to purchase a traditional plan outside of open enrollment would be candidates for STM.

-Short term plans typically provide coverage for up to 6 months with most states (some states allow up to 11 months) allowing you to purchase a second STM plan back to back.
+Short term plans provide coverage for up to 12 months.
+Beginning in 2020, some states allowed up to 36 months allowing you to purchase a second and third year short-term plan back to back.
+An additional 14 states have added short-term plan options in 2021.

 As with traditional health plans emergency events are nearly always covered but in general short-term plans don’t cover pre-existing conditions, and sometimes do not cover maternity, mental health or preventive care.